The Kroger Co. operates grocery retail stores under the following banners:

 Supermarket petroleum group

 Kroger believes that gasoline is a natural addition to the one-stop-shopping experience.
 We began selling petroleum on the parking lots as an addition to the supermarket offering in 1998.
-At the end of the fourth quarter 2014, Kroger operated 1,330 supermarket fuel centers.
+At the end of the first quarter 2015, Kroger operated 1,342 supermarket fuel centers.
 The typical supermarket fuel center consists of:

 - Fuel pumps (three to seven)